markalava/EEGperm/README.md

 Please see the file 'LICENSE' in this directory for the licence and terms of use.

 Please cite the original paper and this repository if you make use of these methods and/or the code.
-Thanks!
+Note, though, that the functions `binary.v` and `perm.t.test3` in 'R/t_tests_Section_3.1_Functions_and_Example.R' (the permuation t-tests) are taken from Venables and Ripley (2002, Sect 5.7), slightly modified in the latter case, so recommend checking and citing that reference if you use those functions.

+## References
+Venables and Ripley (2002) *Modern Applied Statistics with S*, 4th edn.
+New York: Springer